Koopman-Assisted Reinforcement Learning: Introduction

 \subsection{Contributions}

-\textbf{Introduction of two max-entropy RL algorithms using the Koopman operator}: {soft value iteration}~\cite{hazan2019provably} and {soft actor-critic}~\cite{haarnoja2018soft,haarnoja2018softapps}.
-We refer to this approach broadly as {Koopman-Assisted Reinforcement Learning (KARL)} and to the two particular reformulated algorithms as \textbf{soft Koopman value iteration (SKVI)} and \textbf{soft actor Koopman-critic (SAKC)}.\\ \textbf{Validation} of these newly-introduced algorithms \textbf{on four environments} using quadratic cost functions: a linear system, the Lorenz system, fluid flow past a cylinder, and a double-well potential with non-isotropic stochastic forcing.\\ \textbf{State-of-the-Art Performance} is demonstrated across all four environments compared to state-of-the-art reinforcement learning SAC and classical control LQR baselines.\\ The \textbf{Koopman tensor} is constructed in a multiplicatively separable dictionary space on states and controls, respectively.
+\begin{itemize} \item \textbf{Introduction of two max-entropy RL algorithms using the Koopman operator} {soft value iteration}~\cite{hazan2019provably} and {soft actor-critic}~\cite{haarnoja2018soft,haarnoja2018softapps}.
+We refer to this approach broadly as {Koopman-Assisted Reinforcement Learning (KARL)} and to the two particular reformulated algorithms as \textbf{soft Koopman value iteration (SKVI)} and \textbf{soft actor Koopman-critic (SAKC)}. \item \textbf{Validation} of these newly-introduced algorithms \textbf{on four environments}: a linear system, the Lorenz system, fluid flow past a cylinder, and a double-well potential with non-isotropic stochastic forcing. \item\textbf{State-of-the-Art Performance} is demonstrated across all four environments compared to state-of-the-art reinforcement learning SAC and classical control LQR baselines. \item The \textbf{Koopman tensor} is constructed in a multiplicatively separable dictionary space on states and controls, respectively.
 This approach extends and generalizes previous attempts to include actuation and control within the Koopman framework.
-Additionally, the present work extends Koopman for control to the context of Markov decision processes (MDPs).\\ \textbf{Extensive ablation analyses} for SKVI and SAKC to discern the influence of the dictionary space used for the construction of the Koopman tensor, as well as the influence of the amount of compute used for the construction of the Koopman tensor on the performance of KARL algorithms.
+Additionally, the present work extends Koopman for control to the context of Markov decision processes (MDPs). \item \textbf{Extensive ablation analyses} for SKVI and SAKC to discern the influence of the dictionary design choices in the construction of the Koopman tensor, and its performance. \end{itemize}